Majority want govt to suspend flights from UK, South Africa amid jump in COVID-19 cases: Survey | Business

-At the same time, another 43 per cent of the people covered under the survey, conducted by online platform SocialCircles, were in favour of suspending all international air services to contain the 'second wave of the pandemic, it said.
+At the same time, another 43 per cent of the people covered under the survey, conducted by online platform LocalCircles, were in favour of suspending all international air services to contain the 'second wave' of the pandemic, it said.

 The survey findings are based on the responses received from over 8,800 citizens from across 244 districts in the country, as per a statement.